 What is catheter ablation?

 Catheter ablation is a procedure that uses radiofrequency energy (similar to microwave heat) to destroy a small area of heart tissue that is causing rapid and irregular heartbeats.
 Destroying this tissue helps restore your heart’s regular rhythm.
 The procedure is also called radiofrequency ablation.

-- Catheter ablation is used to treat abnormal heart rhythms (arrhythmias) when medicines are not effective or convenient.
+- Catheter ablation is used to treat abnormal heart rhythms (arrhythmias) when medicines are not tolerated or effective.

 - Medicines help to control the abnormal heart tissue that causes arrhythmias.
 Catheter ablation destroys the tissue.

-- Catheter ablation is a low-risk procedure that is successful in about 90 percent of the people who have it.
+- Catheter ablation is a low-risk procedure that is successful in most people who have it.

 - This procedure takes place in a special hospital room called an electrophysiology (EP) lab or a cardiac catheterization (cath) lab.
 It takes 2 to 4 hours.

 Special cells in your heart create electrical signals that travel along pathways to the chambers of your heart.
 These signals make the heart’s upper and lower chambers beat in the proper sequence.
 Abnormal cells may create disorganized electrical signals that cause irregular or rapid heartbeats called arrhythmias.
 When this happens, your heart may not pump blood effectively and you may feel faint, short of breath and weak.
 You may also feel your heart pounding.